Dellaire/spring-boot-kafka/README.md

 ## Setting up the required Infrastructure

-The infrastructure needed to run this application can be set up by calling `docker-compose up` from root directory of this repository.
+The infrastructure needed to run this application can be set up by calling `docker-compose up` from the root directory of this repository.

 ## Kafka Configuration

-Configurations can be done via the Confluent Control Center.
-It is accessible under http://localhost:9021.
+Configurations can be done via the Confluent Control Center, which is accessible under http://localhost:9021.

 ### Reading Data from RabbitMQ